 Secondly, I fear that motorsport is in danger of becoming a dinosaur and we all know what happened to them.
 Smaller grids, less entertainment, lower attendance figures, risings costs.
 The signs are there.
 An asteroid is surely on its way!

-Finally, I believe that the governing body of the sport, the FIA, through its national motor sport associations is continuing to miss a huge opportunity to promote and sell motorsport as a powerful, measurable, relevant and sustainable business marketing tool.
+Finally, I believe that the governing body of the sport, the FIA, through its national motorsport associations are continuing to miss a huge opportunity to promote and sell motorsport as a powerful, measurable, relevant and sustainable business marketing tool.

 It’s not about expecting them to find funding for individual drivers or teams.
 It is about promoting the business development capabilities of the sport in a generic way to the business sector through a structured, professionally designed campaign.
 It’s about demonstrating how the sport can still deliver innovative entitlements that are relevant to the needs of businesses in this rapidly changing world.
 It’s about convincing companies that motorsport can offer programmes that include large elements of corporate social responsibility.
 It’s not rocket science for goodness sake!!